What Counts As A Dental Emergency? A Complete Guide for Oakville Patients

 • Sedation dentistry for anxious patients

-The real cost of skipping your dental checkups in Oakville includes much more than a missed appointment.
-It can impact your finances, health, confidence, and future.
+The real cost of skipping dental checkups in Oakville extends far beyond a missed appointment.
+It can impact your health, finances, confidence, and quality of life.

 Prevention is simple, affordable, and painless.
 All it takes is a commitment to visit your dentist every six months, so book an appointment at Dentistry On Dunn.
 Dr. Sucheta Haobam and her team are ready to help you keep your smile healthy, bright, and strong for life.